 Cell Phones – The use of cell phones has grown astronomically in the past few decades and as a result most of us upgrade our phones to stay up with the new technology, yet the old cell phones we have are still valuable.
-Best Buy has a great trade-in program for used cell phones and other unwanted electronics where you can get gift cards to use towards a new gadget within their store.
+Even if a phone is beyond repair, it can still be worth something and it’s better to earn a little from unused phones rather than earning nothing Best Buy has a great trade-in program for used cell phones and other unwanted electronics where you can get gift cards to use towards a new gadget within their store.
 There are also websites, cell phone repair stores, as well as some kiosks throughout the country that will give you money for your old cell phones.

 Clothes and Accessories – Brand name clothes and accessories can be expensive, but many consignment stores will buy them from you provided they are in decent condition.
 Try selling on sites like Poshmark, ThredUp, Tradesy and Ebay.